The Biggest Mall in the US Is Not Always the Smartest Shopping Trip

 This comparison focuses on shopping efficiency, not entertainment scale.

-The biggest mall in the US is Mall of America, located in Bloomington, Minnesota.
+Mall of America is located in Bloomington, Minnesota.

 Mall of America is widely recognized as the largest shopping mall in the United States based on retail space and number of stores.
 According to the official Mall of America website, the complex includes over 500 stores and more than 5 million square feet of total space.